-At the end of the DROP period, an employee must leave the service of the City.
-At that time, the DROP money is available in a number of ways.
+At the end of the DROP period, an employee must separate from service with the City.
+The DROP balance must be distributed, as described below, not later than ninety (90) days after separation from the City.
+The Drop balance will continue to earn interest until the end of the month of separation.
+The DROP balance is available in a number of ways.
 It can be taken as a lump sum or rolled over to another retirement plan such as an individual retirement account (IRA).
 If taken as a lump sum, the DROP money will be immediately taxable.
-This means that a significant portion of the money will be paid in taxes and early distribution penalties.
+This means that a significant portion of the money will be paid in taxes and possible early distribution penalties, as described below.

-A rollover is a direct transfer from the Retirement Plan to another retirement plan, such as an IRA.
+A rollover is a direct transfer from the retirement Plan to another retirement plan, such as an IRA.
 This permits an employee to avoid paying taxes on the money until a later date.
-This option is good for employees who do not have a present need for the DROP assets and wish to delay receipt until a later time.
-Be aware, if a rollover is selected, the money will not be available tax-free until age 59-1/2.
-If the money is withdrawn at an earlier age, there is a 10% penalty on top of the ordinary income taxes.
+This option is good for employees who do not have a present need for the DROP balance and wish to delay receipt until a later time.
+Be aware, if a rollover is selected, the money will not be available without the early distribution penalty until age 59-1/2.
+If an employee does not roll over the entire amount and has not already attained age 50 in or before the year in which they separate from service, then the portion not rolled over will be taxed and the employee will be subject to the 10% additional income tax on early distributions.